codebrainz/geany-themes/README.markdown

 geany-themes is a set of filedefs and colorschemes containing some really nice themes.
 I have ported almost all of the existing Geany themes I could find to use the new filedefs so that you can still use those if you like them.
-Also included is an `alt.conf` theme, ported from Geany's to make sure you can still use that as well, if you like it.
+Also included is an `alt.conf` theme, ported from Geany to make sure you can still use that as well, if you like it.

 Some of the new themes were ported from the